NCAR/xdev/PURPOSE.md

 scientific data analysis in the geosciences, and it is meant to lay out the goals and necessary plans to achieve this vision.
 This vision should be seen as a *forecast* from the Team's perspective, so everyone's input is welcome.
-As the Engineering Lead for the Xdev Team, I do not see a *single, unified* vision of the future as being possible nor necessary.
-As much as possible, I encourage the team to explore multiple paths forward on any issue when clear, distinct paths can be developed.
+As the Engineering Lead for the Xdev Team, we do not see a *single, unified* vision of the future as being possible nor necessary.
+As much as possible, we encourage the team to explore multiple paths forward on any issue when clear, distinct paths can be developed.

 ## Xdev Mission Statement